-Hydrocodone extended-release has demonstrated safety and efficacy in a phase III placebo controlled trial.
-The trial evaluated the safety and efficacy of hydrocodone extended-release in opioid-experienced adults with moderate to severe chronic low back pain in a 12 week double-blind, multicenter, randomized, placebo-controlled trial.
-302 subjects were randomized in a 1:1 fashion to receive either hydrocodone extended-release or placebo after a conversion/titration phase of up to six weeks in length to establish each subject's appropriate dose of hydrocodone extended-release.
+Hydrocodone ER has demonstrated safety and efficacy in a phase III placebo controlled trial.
+The trial evaluated the safety and efficacy of hydrocodone ER in opioid-experienced adults with moderate to severe chronic low back pain in a 12 week double-blind, multicenter, randomized, placebo-controlled trial.
+302 subjects were randomized in a 1:1 fashion to receive either hydrocodone ER or placebo after a conversion/titration phase of up to six weeks in length to establish each subject's appropriate dose of hydrocodone ER.
 The primary endpoint evaluated was the change in mean pain intensity score from baseline to end of treatment, which was based on the 11-point numerical rating scale that was recorded daily in an electronic diary.
 The numerical rating scale scores ranged from zero to ten, with zero equal to "no pain" and ten equal to the "worst pain imaginable."
 The secondary endpoints measured were "treatment responders," defined by the percentage of subjects with at least a 30% average improvement in pain intensity scores from baseline to end of treatment and subject satisfaction with their pain medication, measured by the mean increase in Subject Global Assessment of Medication scores from baseline to end of treatment.
 The Subject Global Assessment of Medication is conducted by asking subjects, "How satisfied are you with your pain medicine?"
 The answers accepted are "not at all," "a little bit," "moderately," "very much" and "completely".
 The answers are given a score of 1 to 5, respectively, and a higher Subject Global Assessment of Medication indicated greater satisfaction with subjects' treatments.
-Mean change from baseline to end of treatment in pain intensity score \pm standard deviation (SD) was significantly lower for hydrocodone extended-release vs placebo (0.48 \pm 1.56 vs to 0.96 \pm 1.55, respectively; P=0.008).
-There was a significantly higher amount of treatment responders in the hydrocodone extended-release group compared to the placebo group (68% vs 31%, respectively; P<0.001) at the end of treatment, and Subject Global Assessment of Medication scores increased from baseline significantly in the hydrocodone-extended release group compared to placebo (0.8 \pm 1.3 vs 0.0 \pm 1.4, respectively; P<0.0001).
+Mean change from baseline to end of treatment in pain intensity score ± SD was significantly lower for hydrocodone ER vs placebo (0.48 ± 1.56 vs to 0.96 ± 1.55, respectively; P=0.008).
+There was a significantly higher amount of treatment responders in the hydrocodone ER group compared to the placebo group (68% vs 31%, respectively; P<0.001) at the end of treatment, and Subject Global Assessment of Medication scores increased from baseline significantly in the hydrocodone ER group compared to placebo (0.8 $\pm$ 1.3 vs 0.0 $\pm$ 1.4, respectively; P<0.0001).

-The available published clinical trial information demonstrating the efficacy and safety of hydromorphone extended-release is currently limited.
+The available published clinical trial information demonstrating the efficacy and safety of hydromorphone ER is currently limited.
 In a placebo-controlled trial, the medication demonstrated superior efficacy in the treatment of lower back pain with regards to reducing pain intensity (P<0.001) and pain scores (P<0.01).
-In addition, treatment was well tolerated.45 In a 2007 noninferiority analysis of a hydromorphone extended-release formulation available only in Europe compared to oxycodone extended-release, it was demonstrated that the two agents provided similar pain relief in the management of osteoarthritic pain.44
+In addition, treatment was well tolerated.
+In a 2007 noninferiority analysis of a hydromorphone ER formulation available only in Europe compared to oxycodone ER, it was demonstrated that the two agents provided similar pain relief in the management of osteoarthritic pain.
+49

 Methadone has demonstrated "superior" efficacy over placebo for the treatment of nonmalignant neuropathic pain and similar efficacy compared to slow-release morphine sulfate for the treatment of cancer pain.
-48,49